-Reality: Medellín’s strict 4/3 quarantine is currently defined only until August 17 and after that there are no more 4/3 quarantines.
+Reality: Medellín’s strict 4/3 quarantine is defined only until August 17 and after that there are no more 4/3 quarantines.

-The strict quarantine in Medellín and the Aburrá Valley is very strict and does not permit leaving the home for outside exercise or grocery shopping.
+The strict quarantine in Medellín and the Aburrá Valley was very strict and did not permit leaving the home for outside exercise or grocery shopping.

-Also, only one person per family is permitted to take out pets during the strict quarantine.
+Also, only one person per family was permitted to take out pets during the strict quarantine.
 But this strict quarantine is only on long weekends for four weeks.

 According to El Tiempo there were initially a total of four long weekends in Medellín and the Aburrá Valley with the strict quarantine on the following days but a fifth long weekend was added on August 8:

 - July 17 to July 20 (4 days)